mode19/humanreadable/docs/_posts/2018-03-01-Quick-and-dirty-software-metrics-using-awk.md

 23
 9144
 ```
-We can [cat](https://en.wikipedia.org/wiki/Cat_(Unix)) the file to standard output and pipe the data into our calc.sh script as follows:
+One way is to using a UNIX script to calculate some basic metrics such as averages.
+We can [cat](https://en.wikipedia.org/wiki/Cat_(Unix)) the file to standard output and pipe the data into our script as follows:

 ```
 cat numbers.txt | ~/bin/calc.sh
 sum     count   avg     median  min     max
 105787  13      8137.47 392     11      29343
 ```

-Lets look at how to create our own calc.sh script using the UNIX text processing utility awk.
+Lets look at how to create our own calc.sh script using the UNIX text processing utility <a href="https://en.wikipedia.org/wiki/AWK">Awk</a>.

 ## What is awk